Exploiting Structural Sparsity and Delay-Doppler Decoupling for Low-Complexity OTFS-ISAC Receivers: Simulation Results

-Fig.~\ref{fig:NMSEvsPSNR_FNNvsSC} shows the NMSE as a function of pilot SNR when estimating $P$.
-The proposed FNN-based approach in \eqref{eq:Pestimation} is compared with the \gls{SC}-based approach, specifically the PIPIC method proposed in \cite{marchese2024}.
+Fig.~\ref{fig:NMSEvsPSNR_FNNvsSC} shows the \gls{NMSE} as a function of pilot \gls{SNR} when estimating $P$.
+The proposed \gls{FNN}-based approach in \eqref{eq:Pestimation} is compared with the \gls{SC}-based approach (specifically, the \gls{TSE} method proposed in \cite{Khan2021,Khan2023} performing disjoint \gls{DD} estimation and the \gls{PIPIC} proposed in \cite{marchese2024} that performs joint \gls{DD} estimation).
 Additionally, the performance of the proposed approach with \gls{SC}-based estimation of $P$ is reported.
 The threshold method and the proposed correlation-based method with prior knowledge of $P$ are included as upper and lower benchmarks for comparison.
-As expected, due to the generalization capabilities of the neural network, the proposed FNN-based approach significantly outperforms the \gls{SC}-based approach at low $\text{SNR}_p$, providing more stable estimation accuracy across different $\text{SNR}_p$ values and exhibiting a performance loss of only $2$-$3$ dB compared to the ideal case where $P$ is known.
+As expected, due to the generalization capabilities of the neural network, the proposed \gls{FNN}-based approach significantly outperforms the \gls{SC}-based approach at low $\text{SNR}_p$, providing more stable estimation accuracy across different $\text{SNR}_p$ values and exhibiting a performance loss of only $2$-$3$ dB compared to the ideal case where $P$ is known.
 Furthermore, for $\text{SNR}_p$ in the range $[0,6]$ dB, the \gls{SC}-based approach underperforms the threshold method.
 This is because, at very low $\text{SNR}_p$, the \gls{SC}-based approach fails to detect lower-amplitude paths that are masked by the \gls{SC}, allowing the simpler threshold method to achieve a lower estimation error.
 On the other hand, at high $\text{SNR}_p$, \gls{SC}-based approaches achieve better performance at the cost of overestimating $P$.
 Additionally, in mid-range $\text{SNR}_p$ conditions, the performance of PIPIC is nearly identical to that of the proposed approach with \gls{SC}-based estimation of $P$.
-Thus, disjoint estimation reduces complexity without sacrificing performance.
+Thus, in the proposed approach, disjoint estimation reduces complexity without sacrificing performance.
+On the other hand, performance of the \gls{TSE}, which also performs disjoint \gls{DD} estimation, is lower than that of the \gls{PIPIC} and the proposed correlation method.
+Specifically, at high \gls{SNR} the performance gain of the proposed correlation based method against the \gls{TSE} is about $4$-$5$ dB of \gls{NMSE}.
+This performance gain arises because the disjoint \gls{DD} estimation in the \gls{TSE} algorithm relies on an approximate \gls{ML} formulation that is valid only for large \gls{OTFS} frames \cite{Khan2021,Khan2023}.
+In contrast, our proposed method leverages an exact algebraic separability that remains robust even in scenarios with significant \gls{IPI}.